naacl-org/naacl-org.github.com/minutes/2016/index.md

   - Moving ERF is easy, but we don't want it to be cut more often
 - **TODO**: Joel volunteered to spearhead the NAACL Inc. sponsorship effort
   - Priscilla did not like the idea of folding NAACL Inc. sponsorship into *ACL conference sponsorship
-  - Any time after ACL would be a good time to approach organizations for sponsorship
+  - Any time after ACL would be a good time to approach organizations for sponsorship, earlier is better
-  - Hit as early in the fall as possible - give them time to think about it before January

 ### ACL Treasurer's Report (Graeme)